alparslanozturk/redis-cluster/README.md

 My host ip address is 192.168.111.111

-So you should change your ip address of your hosts.
+So you should change the ip address with ip address of your host.

 accessing cluster;